Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Introduction

-We test our method on three popular datasets for the co-localization problem.
-To show that our method is able to generalize to truly unseen categories, we test our method on six held-out Imagenet categories that were unseen, and not part of the pre-trained CNN's training categories.
-Our experimental results show that our method achieves state-of-the-art co-localization scores even on these "unseen" categories.

-We make three contributions in this work: \begin{enumerate} \item{We propose a novel CCF extraction method that can automatically select a set of representative features for a category using only positive images.
-To the best of our knowledge, our method is the {\em first} successful framework for extracting representative features inside a CNN framework.} \item{ We show that the set of CCFs highlights the rough initial object regions, and can act as a single-shot detector.
-This result is further refined with an effective feature propagation method using superpixel geodesic distances, that results in a distinctive object region using superpixel on the original image. } \item{Our method achieves state-of-the-art performance for object co-localization on the VOC 2007 and 2012 datasets \cite{Everingham2015}, the Object Discovery dataset \cite{Joulin13}, and the six held-out ImageNet subset categories , demonstrating that we are able to accurately localize objects obviating the need for region proposals.} \end{enumerate}
+The three main contributions of this work are: \textbf{1.} We propose a novel CCF extraction method that can automatically highlight the rough initial object regions, which acts as a single-shot detector. \textbf{2.} We introduce an effective method of feature co-propagation for generating a stable object region using superpixel geodesic distances on the original images. \textbf{3.} Our method achieves state-of-the-art performance for object co-localization on the VOC 2007 and 2012 datasets \cite{Everingham2015}, the Object Discovery dataset \cite{Rubinstein2013}, and the six held-out ImageNet subset categories.
+Furthermore, our framework is fully unsupervised, objects are discovered using just positive image exemplars.
+We are able to accurately localize objects without needing any region proposals.